kuutamolabs/kld/README.md

 - `promtail`        - an agent which ships the contents of local logs to a private Grafana Loki instance or Grafana Cloud
 - `bitcoind`        - a bitcoin client
 - `electrs`         - a bitcoin database indexer
-- `kuutamo-upgrade` - a updater service that will monitor the deployment repository and apply any required upgrades
+- `kuutamo-upgrade` - an updater service that will monitor the deployment repository and apply any required upgrades

 ## Nix quickstart